Derpumu/Pacifist/.test/scenarios.md

 Test:
 - flammables is prerequisite to rocket-fuel
 - light and heavy armor removed
-- debug-log for removed flying text and/or worms, biters after mining alien flowers
+- debug-log for removed flying text and/or worms, biters after mining alien flowers (random, reload and try again if it does not appear)

 ## Krastorio 2
-Mods: none
+Mods:
+- Krastorio2
 Settings:
 - remove-walls OFF
 Test: